EaseFilterSDK/mini-filter-driver-framework/README.md

 ## EaseFilter Mini Filter Driver Framework
 One might think that writing a file system filter would be a much easier task, since there are lots of starter samples available on internet, but the truth is to write a professional commercial file system filters in the real world is very hard.Sometime writing a file system filter driver is harder than a file system.
 EaseFilter Mini Filter Driver Framework can provide you a complete, modular environment for building active file system filter driver in your application.

+## What Can You Do With EaseFilter Mini Filter Driver Framework